 - Try your boots on with the socks you are most likely to wear when you go hiking, as the thickness of the socks may change how the boots fit.

-Most importantly be sure to wear your hiking boots in before you take them out on a hike.
+Most importantly be sure to wear your boots in before you take them out on a hike.